Skip to content

 }

-DID Resolution is standardized through the W3C DID Resolution specification, which defines:
+DID Resolution is standardized through the W3C DID Resolution specification, defining:

 • Error handling and metadata

-1. Parse the DID to extract the method name and method-specific identifier
+1. Parse the DID to extract method name and identifier

-2. Invoke the method-specific resolver to retrieve the DID document
+2. Invoke method-specific resolver to retrieve the document

-3. Process the retrieved document according to the method's specification
+3. Process the document according to method specification

-4. Return a resolution result containing the DID document and metadata
+4. Return a resolution result containing document and metadata

 DID methods are the mechanisms that define how DIDs are created, resolved, updated, and deactivated within specific systems.
 Each method has its own approach to storing and retrieving identity information.